eembsen/eembsen.github.io/_posts/2015-12-05-docker-es-filebeat.markdown

 <h2 class="section-heading">The future</h2>

-<p>This solution leaves some things to be desired.
+<p>This solution leaves a couple of things to be desired.
 Probably the most important thing is that Docker log files are
 accessed directly by Filebeat through a bind mount.
 If Docker decides to alter their implementation then it might break the recipe presented here.</p>